 A new DV representation pilot follows a recommendation of the legislative Task Force to Improve Access to Counsel in Civil Matters.

-Legislation: San Francisco ballot initiative, ordinance would establish right to counsel in housing cases
+Legislation: San Francisco ballot initiative would establish right to counsel in housing cases

-A new ballot initiative and city ordinance would guarantee counsel for San Francisco tenants in eviction cases.
+A new ballot initiative would guarantee counsel for San Francisco tenants in eviction cases.

 Immigration representation across country to expand, backed by report